AmroEid77/GeoCodex/tree_priority_analysis/README.md

 ## 📝 License

-This project is part of the GeoCodex QGIS plugin.
+This project is part of the GeoCodex QGIS plugin and is licensed under GPL v2.

 ---